ekrolen/data-512-wildfire-project/README.md

 3. Copy or move the "Wildland_Fire_Polygon_Metadata.xml" into the "raw_data" folder of your repo.
 The Metadata file does not contain analyzable data, but is useful for understanding the raw data more thoroughly.

-4. Save your "USGS_Wildland_Fire_Combined_Dataset.json" file to the directory above your project parent directory.
+4. Save the "USGS_Wildland_Fire_Combined_Dataset.json" file to the directory above your project parent directory.
 We used GitHub to manage code and the JSON is larger than their file systems will allow.
 For this reason, we must reduce the data first, then save the data in the intermediate_data folder (see next step for data acquisition and filtering process).

-5. The data_acquisition script will require both the [Pyproj](https://pyproj4.github.io/pyproj/stable/index.html), the [geojson](https://pypi.org/project/geojson/) module and the wildfire user module from our [class folder](https://drive.google.com/drive/folders/1OJktGAx86hvMtirCUkGnS292r-FpPvLo).
+5. The data_acquisition script will require the [Pyproj module](https://pyproj4.github.io/pyproj/stable/index.html), [geojson module](https://pypi.org/project/geojson/) and wildfire user-created module from our [class folder](https://drive.google.com/drive/folders/1OJktGAx86hvMtirCUkGnS292r-FpPvLo).
 Pyproj and geojson can be installed via pip.
-The wildfire user module should be downloaded from the course website, unzipped, and moved into the folder pointed to by your PYTHONPATH system variable.
+The wildfire user module should be downloaded from the course website (linked as "class folder"), unzipped, and moved into the folder pointed to by your PYTHONPATH system variable.

-6. Run the data_acquisition script located in scr/ to filter information to fires from 1963-2023 which were within 1250 miles from Pahrump, NV.
+6. Run the data_acquisition script located in scr/ to filter fires from 1963-2023 which were within 1250 miles from Pahrump, NV.

 7. Run the data_processing script located in scr/ to create the annual fire smoke estimators for Pahrump.
 Significant assumptions and judgements went in to defining and calculating the smoke estimates, these decisions are captured in the "Purpose" section of the script.

-8. If you're interested in understanding how well our smoke estimate compares to the EPA's Air Quality Index, check out the epa_comparison script in scr/.
+8. If you're interested in understanding how well our smoke estimate compares to the EPA's Air Quality Index, check out and run the epa_comparison script in scr/.

 9. To create a prediction of future smoke, run the smoke_predictor script located in the scr/ folder.

 10. To visualize the number of fires occurring every 50 mile distance, total acres burned per year, and the fire smoke estimate vs AQI estimates for Pahrump, NV 1963-2020 please run the data_visualization script in scr/.

 11. Finally, we will compare our smoke and AQI estimates to annual Death Valley attendance.
 Before running the "death_valley_comparison" script, please download the attendance data as a CSV from the [National Parks Service site](https://irma.nps.gov/Stats/SSRSReports/Park%20Specific%20Reports/Annual%20Park%20Recreation%20Visitation%20(1904%20-%20Last%20Calendar%20Year)?Park=DEVA) and save it to the "raw_data" folder.
 Please remove the first 3 formatted title rows of the file to make it easier for pandas to process.
-Once the data is cleaned and saved in the raw data folder, please feel free to run the script.
+Once the data is cleaned and saved in the raw data folder run the script.
+The csv file's name is "Annual Park Recreation Visitation (1904 - Last Calendar Year).csv".